-Youth, ages 9 to 19, who have access to an acceptable horse.
+Youth, ages 8 to 18 at the time of camp, who have access to an acceptable horse.

 REGISTRATION

 Camp may be limited to 100 campers.
 Should camp reach full capacity, NC 4-H members shall have first priority to attend.
 All health forms for the camper and horse must submitted prior to arrival at camp.
 Campers will be notified of their acceptance.